Definite Answers to Possible Questions

 How do I get my money back if I change my mind about living on-campus?

-Room deposits are refundable by May 1, 2015 for returning residents withdrawing from housing only when the Office of Community Engagement receives written notification.
+Room deposits are refundable before May 1, 2016 for returning residents withdrawing from housing only when the Office of Community Engagement receives written notification.

 The credits indicated on the license agreement are wrong.
 What do I do?